patrocinio/cloud-private-bootcamp/Labs_development/Lab-Private-Docker-Registry-CJH.md

 1. The "HelloFromLiberty.war" WAR file;
 2. A Dockerfile.

-A Dockerfile is a file that contains instruction for the Docker "build" command that describe the components and the process for building a Docker image.
+A Dockerfile is a file that contains instructions for the Docker "build" command that describe the components and the process for building a Docker image.

-Copy the HelloFromLiberty.war file into the new HelloFromLiberty directory that you just created.
+Copy the [HelloFromLiberty.war](Assets/privateregistry/HelloFromLiberty.war) file into the new HelloFromLiberty directory that you just created.
 Then, with the Linux editor of your choice, create a file with the name "Dockerfile" that contains the following 2 lines:

 ![Dockerfile](images/privateregistry/Private-Registry-03.png)